taiga-tsubota/site/content/ja/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 25 # Order that this section will appear. # Originally, it was 90.

-title = "研究" # Originally, "Recent Publications" subtitle = ""
+title = "論文" # Originally, "Recent Publications" subtitle = ""

 [content]